-Artificial Intelligence is slowly integrating into our daily lives, with self-driving cars, facial recognition, and predictive software.
+Artificial Intelligence or AI is slowly integrating into our daily lives, with self-driving cars, facial recognition, and predictive software.
 There’s no denying that we’re going through a period of A.I. renaissance, and Silicon Valley’s tech giants are investing big on these latest advancements: in 2016, a whopping $20 to $30 billion was spent collectively (including tech giants Baidu and Google), according to estimates from McKinsey.

 Earlier this year, Google’s CEO, Sundar Pichai announced that they are shifting

 And given Google’s massive influence on Internet advertising, how will this strategic shift affect the future of digital marketing?

 First and foremost, it’s important to understand some definitions:

 If the Industrial Revolution gave us machines that spared us from doing manual work, Artificial Intelligence is giving us the extra processing power that’ll allow us to achieve more than we ever did.

 AI was built to make our lives easier.
 These machines are capable of assisting us with the simplest everyday tasks, to the crucial purpose of achieving key business goals by helping us deduce actionable insights from large datasets to drive critical decisions.

 As the whole world turns digital, there’s a huge flood of data that analysts need to crunch just to get specific and actionable insights.
 This is where AI comes into an element of its own: it removes the burden of having to go through rows of statistics because it interprets data for you to use for however you need it.